When you start taking metformin, it can take a while to see any positive change in blood sugar levels or weight.

 Do not expect a miracle within the first week of treatment.
 That said, after a few weeks, you should start to notice lower blood sugar levels, especially after meals.

-Any weight loss and improvements in HbA1c levels, however, may take several months of taking metformin at your full dose.
+However, any weight loss and improvements in HbA1c levels may take several months of taking metformin at your full dose.

 Read more in: How Long Does Metformin Stay in Your System?